mgcrea/benchmark-kaizoumark/_posts/2015-06-08-linux-libraries.md

 libbar_dumb.so: undefined reference to `foo'
 collect2: error: ld returned 1 exit status
 ~~~

+Let's see how we can solve this.

+####Adding explicitly the libfoo.so dependency

 Just like we did when we linked against the static version, we can just add __libfoo__ to the link command to solve the problem: